mec07/dotfiles/README.md

 ```
 This copies the `.vimrc` file into your home directory and makes a symlink back to here.

-Annoyingly for the snippets we have to do a couple of extra steps:
+Annoyingly for the snippets we have to do a couple of extra steps (although on linux I didn't have to do this...):
 ```
 cd vim
 stow -t $HOME/.vim